Resourcing

 The survey also found that unscheduled absences can have a significant impact on employee productivity, customer service, and overall profitability.
 All of these negative impacts on your firm are enough to make anyone who owns a services business want to get a plan in place to mitigate project distribution.

-One of the first things you can do is build a buffer into project timelines so you can accommodate unforeseen occurrences.
+First, build buffer into project timelines and reflect it in resource planning software so contingencies are visible.
 Timelines can still be challenging, but this gives you extra scope if you need it - and if you don’t, you can impress clients by finishing ahead of schedule.

 Creating a workforce continuity plan for a professional service firm involves several key steps: